Philips PUS7009 (IPS) vs Hisense A6N

 Unfortunately, more demanding gamers may be disappointed.
 The Philips PUS7009 does not support advanced HDR formats in games or high refresh rates, due to the use of a 60 Hz panel.
 The lack of support for these features limits the television's ability to deliver smooth and fully detailed experiences during dynamic gameplay.

-Hisense A6N is a television that is likely to appeal to casual gamers, primarily due to its 60 Hz panel, which may not satisfy more demanding users.
-Nevertheless, it offers several features that can enhance the gaming experience.
-The television supports functions such as ALLM (Auto Low Latency Mode), VRR (Variable Refresh Rate), and Dolby Vision, which allows for better picture quality and smoother motion in games that support these technologies.
-Moreover, the low input lag ensures quick reactions in gameplay, which is crucial, especially in dynamic productions.
-With these features, although the television is not an ideal choice for demanding gamers, it provides solid support for those who appreciate comfortable gaming without complicated settings.
-It is an ideal solution for individuals who want to enjoy gaming without high hardware requirements while also having access to modern technologies that enhance gameplay quality.
+Hisense A6N is a television that will probably appeal to casual gamers, mainly because of its 60 Hz panel, which may not satisfy more demanding users.
+Despite that, it offers a few conveniences that can make gaming more enjoyable.
+The TV supports features such as ALLM (automatic low-latency mode), VRR (variable refresh rate) and Dolby Vision, allowing you to enjoy better image quality and smoother motion in games that support these technologies.
+Moreover, the low input lag means in-game reactions are quick, which is crucial, especially in fast-paced titles.
+Thanks to these features, although the TV is not the ideal choice for demanding gamers, it provides solid support for those who value comfortable gaming without complicated settings.
+It is an ideal solution for people who want to enjoy gaming without high hardware demands while having access to modern technologies that enhance the gaming experience.

 Input lag